belkozavr/monefy/Test_Cases.md

             * New transfer screen should be closed
             * Toast message should appear with Cancel button
             * Transfer transactions are displayed in Balance history section
-        * New transfer screen should
-        * New transfer screen should
     * Vertical elipsis button should open Right-side menu
         * Right-side menu should display Categories, Accounts and Currencies menu items.
         * Tap on each menu item opens sub-menu
             * Categories sub-menu should allow user to add custom Category (Pro-Feature)
-            * Tap on a category from the list opens Edit category screen
+            * Tap on item from the categories list opens Edit category screen
                 * Edit category screen should allow user to delete category
                 * It should be possible to Merge categories
                 * It should be possible to distinguish between Enabled and disabled categories